 I say, do that which has an eternal relation.
 Take for example the man devoted to the acquisition of wealth.
-A very narrow portion of his mind there.
-At once death shakes from poverty its is cultivated by his pursuits, and the remainder is the man stands on the other side of the grave a miserable dwarf.
-If the angels dealt in stocks he would feel at home, and might even teach them in banking; but as they do not, he feels that he is among strangers in a strange land,
+A very narrow portion of his mind is cultivated by his pursuits, and the remainder is dwarfed.
+Perhaps morally he is idiotic.
+He may be a dealer in stocks, and well posted in whatever pertains to his business, but otherwise ignorant and dwarfed.
+At death, his brokerage is gone, and the man stands on the other side of the grave a miserable dwarf.
+If the angels dealt in stocks he would feel at home, and might even teach them in banking; but as they do not, he feels that he is among strangers in a strange land.